Yazoo darter: Behavior

 Most individuals do not survive past their first year, and few individuals survive more than two years.
 Individuals primarily eat insects.

 Status

 Stream channelization and urbanization, particularly culverts have led to range restriction and declining populations of the Yazoo darter.
 The species is listed as near-threatened by the International Union for Conservation of Nature, sensitive by the United States Forest Service, globally imperiled by The Nature Conservancy, and vulnerable by the Southeastern Fisheries Council and American Fisheries Society.

 Taxonomy and etymology

 The Yazoo darter was first formally described in 1994 by Royal Dallas Suttkus and Henry L. Bart with the type locality given as Hurricane Creek, a tributary to Tallahatchie River in the Yazoo River drainage, at Mississippi Highway 7 in Lafayette County, Mississippi.
-The specific name honors the American ichthyologist Edward C. Raney (1909–1984) of Cornell University.
+The specific name honors the American ichthyologist Edward Cowden Raney (1909–1984) of Cornell University.